I learned to program on a calculator

 }

 That buffer lives in your address space.
 Every chunk of data crosses into user space, touches your caches, and becomes your problem.
+Sometimes that’s exactly what you want because you need to inspect, redact, compress, encrypt, validate, or log.

 And sometimes… you don’t.